 The program provides the highest standard of medical and surgical care to equine patients in the greater Columbia area.
 This includes routine preventive care and vaccinations, lameness problems, dental issues and care of the breeding mare and new foal.
 Clinicians frequently provide seminars, as well as question-and-answer sessions, to numerous saddle clubs and other horse-related organizations.
 The clinicians also volunteer with the Large Animal Rescue Team.

-The Equine Ambulatory Service clinicians also visit the Longmeadow Rescue Ranch, a branch of the Saint Louis Humane Society, monthly to provide preventive care, lameness care and address a variety of health issues.
+The Equine Ambulatory Service clinicians also visit the Longmeadow Rescue Ranch, a branch of the Saint Louis Humane Society, quarterly to provide preventive care, lameness care and address a variety of health issues.

 VHC Food Animal Ambulatory Service